dsrichard97/consulting-f9477/content/pages/pricing.md

         tagline: Feature 1
         subtitle: DEPARTMENT OF STATISTICS CONSULTING
         text: >

-          At our statistical consulting firm, we prioritize clear and effective communication with our clients, ensuring that every step of our methodology is aligned with your business needs.
+          In our statistical consulting, we prioritize clear and effective communication with our clients, ensuring that every step of our methodology is aligned with your business needs.
 Our approach includes comprehensive guidelines for client-consultant interactions, tailored